-This is the sixth post in the Electricity-Backed Currency blog series — check out the SolarCoin page to learn the basics and link to the first four posts in the series
+This is the sixth post in the Electricity-Backed Currency blog series — check out the SolarCoin page to learn the basics and link to the first five posts in the series

 Originally posted at Triple Pundit on June 24, 2014

 Our energy systems must transition away from fossil fuels to avoid catastrophic climate chaos.
 What’s more, this shift to carbon-free energy has to happen fast — even more quickly than the rate at which renewables are currently replacing oil, gas and coal.

 SolarCoin is a novel strategy for accelerating investment in solar power.
 If it scales up — meaning that people begin treating SolarCoins as money — then it could work toward achieving the clean energy economy we need to save the climate.

 But it’s not inherently socially equitable.
 In fact, as I show in SolarCoin and social equity, part I, SolarCoin has the scary potential to contribute to accelerating the growth of wealth inequality.